 Women Leaving IT Product Management Over Past Five Years, Annual Survey Indicates

-SCOTTSDALE, Ariz., December 20, 2004–According to the 2004 Annual Product Management Salary Survey from Pragmatic Marketing Inc., an international training company specializing in IT product management, women have steadily exited the product management job function since 2000.
+SCOTTSDALE, Ariz., December 20, 2004–According to the 2004 Annual Product Management Salary Survey from Pragmatic Institute Inc., an international training company specializing in IT product management, women have steadily exited the product management job function since 2000.

-“Our 2000 survey showed that women comprised 39 percent of IT product managers,” reports Steve Johnson, Pragmatic Marketing vice president and chief instructor for the company’s top-rated courses, Practical Product Management™ (now called Foundations and Focus) and Requirements That Work™ (now called Build).
+“Our 2000 survey showed that women comprised 39 percent of IT product managers,” reports Steve Johnson, Pragmatic Institute vice president and chief instructor for the company’s top-rated courses, Practical Product Management™ (now called Foundations and Focus) and Requirements That Work™ (now called Build).
 “This year,” he continues, “only 25 percent of IT product managers are female.
 This is clearly a significant drop.”

 Johnson first published the salary survey in 1999.
 In addition to compensation, it reviews product manager responsibilities and other key aspects of the job function.
-Each year, Johnson queries thousands of current and former Pragmatic Marketing clients from U.S. enterprise and desktop hardware and software companies.
+Each year, Johnson queries thousands of current and former Pragmatic Institute clients from U.S. enterprise and desktop hardware and software companies.
 An author and international speaker, Johnson is a 25-year IT veteran in the technical, marketing and sales areas of the enterprise and desktop hardware and software industry.

 “I have no hard evidence why women are leaving product management,” Johnson says.
 “It could be due to salary discrepancy, but not necessarily.
 According to our survey, the discrepancy between female and male product managers has not shifted since 2000 – it averaged 10 percent less for women then and it’s still about 10 percent less today.”